vertica/vertica-sql-go/README.md

 Please check out [release notes](https://github.com/vertica/vertica-sql-go/releases) to learn about the latest improvements.

-vertica-sql-go is currently in alpha stage; it has been tested for functionality and has a very basic test suite.
-Please use with caution, and feel free to submit issues and/or pull requests (Read up on our [contributing guidelines](#contributing-guidelines)).

 vertica-sql-go has been tested with Vertica 9.2.0+ and Go 1.11.2.

-## Release Notes

-* As this driver is still in alpha stage, we reserve the right to break APIs and change functionality until it has been stablilized.

 ## Installation